Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations: Numerical experiments

-We proceed to consider the 3D lid-driven flow in a cubic cavity $\Omega=(0,1)^3$, a natural extension of the 2D driven cavity test case.
-The fluid is initially at rest and starts moving as the top lid (at $y=1$) is dragged at a constant unit speed in the positive $x-\mathrm{direction}$.
-On all other sides, the velocity satisfies homogeneous Dirichlet boundary conditions.
-With $Re=100,~400,~1000$, $h=\frac{1}{80}$ and $\tau=5\times 10^{-4}$, we simulate the flow evolution using the CN2 scheme until the steady states are achieved, indicated by $\| \bm{U}^n-\bm{U}^{n-1}\|_{\infty} \leq 10^{-6}$.
-Fig. \ref{555} displays the contour plots of the vorticity components $[\omega_1,\omega_2,\omega_3]^T=\nabla \times \bm{u}$ on the midplanes $x=0.5,~y=0.5,$ and $z=0.5$, respectively.
-The flow is symmetric about the plane $z=0.5$, and the presence of Taylor-G$\ddot{\mathrm{o}}$rtler-like vortices in the bottom region or the cavity is observed besides corner vortices, which are consistent with those reported in \cite{JIANG1994CMAME}.
-Additionally, Fig. \ref{3Duvcut2} illustrates the $u$- and $v$-velocity components along the vertical ($x=z=0.5$) and horizontal ($y=z=0.5$) plane centerlines, which demonstrates strong agreement with the benchmark results in \cite{ALBENSOEDER2005JCP}.
+We next consider the 3D lid-driven flow \cite{ALBENSOEDER2005JCP} in a cubic cavity $\Omega=[0,1]^3$.
+The fluid is initially at rest, movement is induced by the top lid (at $y=1$) being translated at a constant unit velocity in the positive $x-\mathrm{direction}$.
+All remaining boundaries are subject to homogeneous Dirichlet boundary conditions.
+Simulations are performed at $Re=100,~400,~1000$, $h=\frac{1}{80}$, $\tau=5\times 10^{-4}$, and the flow is evolved using our proposed scheme until a steady state is achieved.
+Figure~\ref{555} displays contour plots of the vorticity components $\boldsymbol{\omega} = (\omega_1,\omega_2,\omega_3)^T = \nabla \times \bm{u}$ on the central planes $x=0.5,~y=0.5,$ and $z=0.5$.
+The flow exhibits symmetric about the plane $z=0.5$, and in addition to the corner vortices, Taylor-G$\ddot{\mathrm{o}}$rtler-like vortices are observed near the bottom region of the cavity.
+These features are consistent with previous observations reported in \cite{JIANG1994CMAME}.
+Furthermore, Figure~\ref{3Duvcut2} illustrates the $u$- and $v$-velocity profiles along the vertical ($x=z=0.5$) and horizontal ($y=z=0.5$) centerlines at steady-state.
+The results exhibit excellent agreement with the benchmark data presented in \cite{ALBENSOEDER2005JCP}, thereby validating the accuracy and robustness of the proposed scheme in capturing complex three-dimensional flow structures.